Keeping our work mates safe

 As always, our primary focus remains on providing and maintaining a safe and healthy work environment for the entire Fortescue family.
-Since the outbreak began in January 2020, we have carefully monitored its impact and swiftly introduced measures to meet guidelines introduced by Commonwealth and State Governments.

 Our focus on the health and safety of our workforce extends to their mental health and wellbeing.
 All Fortescue team members have access to the Fortescue Chaplains and Employee Assistance Program 24 hours a day, seven days a week.

 For the latest information on the global outbreak, please find a range of available resources below: